ddbj/www/_ddbj/geneticcode-e.md

 ### Systematic Range:

-**the mesodiniid ciliates Mesodinium and Myrionecta**
+the mesodiniid ciliates _Mesodinium_ and _Myrionecta_

 ### Comments:

-Code 29 is used for the haptorid ciliates Mesodinium and Myrionecta.
-It differs from the standard code in reassigning the stop codons UAA and UAG to Tyrosine. ([Heaphy et al. 2016](https://www.ncbi.nlm.nih.gov/pubmed/27501944)).
+Code 29 is used for the haptorid ciliates _Mesodinium_ and _Myrionecta_.
+It differs from the standard code in reassigning the stop codons UAA and UAG to Tyrosine ([Heaphy _et al_.
+2016](https://www.ncbi.nlm.nih.gov/pubmed/27501944)).

 ## 30\.
 Peritrich Nuclear Code (transl_table=30) <a name="30"></a>